Rukmi

-Rukmi (रुक्मी) is a prince from Vidarbha kingdom attested in Hindu texts.
+Rukmi (रुक्मी) is a prince from the Vidarbha kingdom attested in Hindu texts.
 He was the eldest son of King Bhishmaka and the brother of Rukmini, who married Krishna.
 Known for his martial skills and conflicts with prominent figures like Krishna and Balarama, Rukmi's life is detailed across various sections of the Mahabharata and the Bhagavata Purana.

 Birth and Family

 Rukmi was the son of King Bhishmaka, who was also known by the name Hiranyaroma.
 Bhishmaka had two children: Rukmi and his younger sister Rukmini (Mahabharata, Sabha Parva).
 According to the Adi Parva, he was born from a portion of the Asura named Krodhavasha.
 According to Bhagavata Purana, Rukmi had several younger brothers as well.